Scales3837/WordleSolver/README.md

 # valid-wordle-words.txt or TrimedWordle.txt?
 TrimedWordle is a shortened version of valid-wordle-words meaning it will load quicker but there will only be 5 words available.

+# I have an issue, what should I do?
+You can view a FAQ in the wiki